 In November 2007 the Group acquired a 100% shareholding in OOO "Uzhnyi" operating the largest and fastest growing retail chain in the Lipetsk region under "Korzinka" brand.
 The Group acquired a total of 22 stores.

-Total acquisition cost amounted to USD 119,439, USD 12,071 of which was paid during six months ended 30 June 2009.
+Total acquisition cost amounted to USD 119,439, part of which in the amount of USD 12,071 was paid during nine months ended 30 September 2009.